-In 2012 the CIN's scientists will all be based at a single location.
-All the research groups will leave their various laboratory facilities spread across Tübingen and move into the new Research Building for Integrative Neuroscience.
+In 2012 the CIN's scientists will all be based at a single taking model of laboratory facilities spread across Tübingen and move into the new Research Building for Integrative Neuroscience.
 The six-floor structure has a total of 3500 square meters of floor space for laboratories and offices.
 It was financed by the German government and the state of Baden-Württemberg.
-It is part of Tübingen's Neurosciences Campus, which is being developed right next door to the Hertie Institute for Clinical Brain Research and the University Hospitals.
+It is part of Tübingen's Neurosciences Campus, which is being developed right next door to the Hertie Institute for Clinical Brain Research and the University Hospitals. taking model of the floor structure has a total of 3500 square meters of floor signals; ageing.